mstrk/blog/_posts/js-dont-block-the-event-loop.md

   url: '/assets/blog/js-dont-block-the-event-loop/cover.jpg'
 ---

-In my very early days of javascript programming I stumble to a curious comment in a issue - "Don't block the event loop".
+In my very early days of javascript programming I stumble to a curious comment in an issue - "Don't block the event loop".

-The problem was a processing function blocking an animation and the solution was to defer the execution of said function in a `setTimeout` with zero milliseconds.
+The problem was a processing function blocking an animation and the solution was to defer the execution that function in a `setTimeout` with zero milliseconds.

 ~~~js
 setTimeout(() => processFn(), 0)